 Wilson was intelligent, ambitious, and enterprising, but also self-centred, and intolerant.
 His contemporary, Gilbert Mair, described him as 'far from being a humorous man'.
 At the time of his dismissal in 1876 he was regarded as zealous and hard-working, but it was deemed necessary to remove him from office because he could not get on with other officers in the district.
 Nor was he able to get along with the people of Tauranga.

-In 1874 Wilson, in partnership with William Kelly, had purchased the volcanic White Island from George Simpkins.
-In 1878 he bought land in Tauranga on which to build a sulphur works and acquired a 43-foot cutter, the Tāmaki Packet.
-He began to export White Island sulphur to Australia.
-By 1880 the works, managed by Wilson's son, Charles Hawker Wilson, was processing the sulphur.
+In 1874 Wilson, in partnership with William Kelly, had purchased the volcanic White Island (Whakaari) from George Simpkins.
+In 1878 he bought land in Tauranga on which to build a sulfur works and acquired a 43-foot cutter, the Tāmaki Packet.
+He began to export White Island sulfur to Australia.
+By 1880 the works, managed by Wilson's son, Charles Hawker Wilson, was processing the sulfur.
 John Wilson visited Melbourne in 1881 in an attempt to raise £30,000 capital to expand the plant.
 Failing in this he decided to float the company locally.
 Although the proposition received active support from the Bay of Plenty Times, there was considerable local opposition.

 However, handicapped by the depression and an unrealistic contract with Wilson the company failed to prosper.
 Wilson's directors complained that they found great difficulty in acting cordially with him, and he showed he did not trust them.
 Refusing to compromise, Wilson resigned, and the company went into liquidation in 1886.
 The shareholders, mostly leading citizens of the Tauranga district, suffered great losses.